MaxDubya/Python_Practice/README.md

 ---

-## Start Here

-- To start go over the variables.py file.
-We went over this the first day that we talked about coding you can review that and add to it as much as you yould like.
+# Begin here after you pull the code

+- In variables.py I have put some excersices to work on with naming varibles.
+I will continue to add some over the next few days.
+- In start_here.py I will have a few function challenges that you can try to get the functions to get the outcome that you want.
+- WIP | I will continue to add to the code and we can work from here.
+If you want me to add anything to the Markdown file let me know I can add pictures of things I didnt go over well.

 ---

-### After you complete and code that you inted to work on for the day
+## After you complete and code that you inted to work on for the day

 Make sure that you Stage, Commit and push all you code to GitHub.